OpenScienceCourse-JyU-2015/courseMaterial/day-03_case-study/case-study-fish-protein-evolution.md

 -   The repository which will be used for this session is:
     -   <https://github.com/OpenScienceCourse-JyU-2015/day-03-case-study>
 -   You must clone locally this repository to your own computer.
-At this stage, you should be able to do it by yourself (but call the teachers if you have any trouble).
+There are two possible ways to do it:
+    -   Using the command line (`Git bash` on Windows)
+    -   Or using the graphical user interface (`Git GUI` on Windows)

+    (live demonstration of Git GUI for Windows by the teacher)

--   All students who have a GitHub account will now be added as **owner** of the repository.
+-   All students who have a GitHub account will be added as **owners** of the repository.
 This gives each student the administrative rights needed to push their modifications to the repository.

 3. Load and explore the data from the SQLite databases
 ======================================================